Bronx Bicycle Accident Attorney

 Can I sue if my child died in a bicycle accident?

 New York law permits parents to sue on their child’s behalf when they lose their child in a bicycle accident.
 A personal representative of the deceased, typically a parent when a young child dies, must bring a wrongful death suit.
-You cannot recover non-economic damages through a wrongful death suit in New York, but you can recover losses from medical expenses, lost wages for caring for your child, and funeral and burial expenses.
+You cannot recover non-economic damages through a wrongful death suit in New York, but you can recover losses from medical bills, lost wages for caring for your child, and funeral and burial expenses.
 During this difficult time, consult our experienced wrongful death attorneys.
 If we move forward together, we can handle the details of your wrongful death action and help you recover financial losses related to the death of your loved one.

 How long do I have to take legal action for a Bronx bicycle accident?

-New York has a three-year statute of limitations to file a lawsuit for injuries resulting from negligence.
+New York has a three-year statute of limitations to file a personal injury lawsuit for injuries resulting from negligence.
 This means that you must bring a suit within three years from the date of your bicycle accident.
 Courts strictly adhere to statutes of limitations, so it’s highly unlikely a court will hear your case beyond the three-year time period.
-However, some rare exceptions exist that warrant an extension or other exception.
+However, some rare exceptions exist that warrant an extension or other exceptions.
 As mentioned above, if you are suing New York City, you do not have the full three years to take legal action.
-Your attorney will ensure that you do not miss any deadlines, which would prevent you from recovering compensation for your injuries.
+Your attorney will ensure that you do not miss any deadlines, which would prevent you from recovering full compensation for your injuries.